With China Tourist Visa Resumed,

 Travelers with Diabetes Mellitus, Hysteria, Epilepsia, and Schizophrenia are also not suggested to travel to Tibet.

-High altitude pulmonary edema includes high altitude cerebral edema, high altitude hypertension with an obvious increase of blood pressure, high altitude heart diseases, and high altitude polycythemia.
+High-altitude pulmonary edema includes high-altitude cerebral edema, high-altitude hypertension with an obvious increase of blood pressure, high-altitude heart diseases, and high-altitude polycythemia.

 Pregnant women are not suggested to visit Tibet.

-Since individual applications are not accepted by Tibet Tourism Bureau, you need to arrange your Tibet tour and book the tour service with a licensed local travel agency to get the travel permit.
+Since individual applications are not accepted by Tibet Tourism Bureau, you need to arrange your Tibet tour and book the tour service with a licensed local travel agency like us to get the travel permit.

 The travel agency will apply for the permit on your behalf after you confirm the travel itinerary and provide a clear copy of your Chinese Visa and passport.